5 Goal-Setting Mistakes to Avoid at All Costs

 5. Failing to Make a Plan

-“Sow a thought and you reap an action; sow an act and you reap a habit; sow a habit and you reap a character; sow a character and you reap a destiny.” – Ralph Waldo Emerson
+“Sow a thought, and you reap an action; sow an act, and you reap a habit; sow a habit, and you reap a character; sow a character, and you reap a destiny.” – Ralph Waldo Emerson

 One thing that is more dependable than motivation is your habits.
-Do you feel like you need to be motivated to brush your teeth in the morning?
+Do you feel you need to be motivated to brush your teeth in the morning?

-Your implementation intentions answer the questions when? and where? to satisfy the two most powerful cues for any action– time and place.
+Your implementation intentions answer the questions “when” and “where” to satisfy the two most powerful cues for any action—time and place.
 Doing this forms concrete plans that don’t leave your success up to chance.

 For example, “I will meditate for ten minutes after brushing my teeth in the morning and at night on my meditation cushion.”

-By planning out the actions that will lead to your goals, you will default to meeting your milestones and you’ll be guaranteed to make progress toward your ultimate goal.
+By planning out the actions that will lead to your goals, you will default to meeting your milestones, and you’ll be guaranteed to make progress toward your ultimate goal.

 Final Thoughts on Goal-Setting Mistakes

-And if you're ready to start setting goals, here are some roundups of templates that can help you get started:
+And if you're ready to start setting goals, here are some goal-setting roundups of templates that can help you get started:

 Finally, if you want to take your goal-setting efforts to the next level, check out this FREE printable worksheet and a step-by-step process that will help you set effective SMART goals.